shamim0754/designpattern/readme.md

  Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides published a book titled Design Patterns - Elements of Reusable Object-Oriented Software which initiated the concept of Design Pattern in Software development.In this book,there are 23 design patterns which can be classified in three categories:
  1. <b>Creational</b>:
- If object creation code(using new opreator - traditional way) is spread in whole application, and if you need to change the process of object creation then you need to go in each and every place to make necessary changes .
+ If object creation code(using new opreator - traditional way to create object) is spread in whole application, and if you need to change the process of object creation then you need to go in each and every place to make necessary changes .
 As a result application manages become more difficult and complicated.
  Followint design pattern gives application more flexibility and smart way to create object
  	1. Factory Method pattern
  	2. Abstract Factory pattern